 On the eastern side of the Continental Divide, emigrants on the Oregon Trail used a sequence of solitary eastern cottonwoods (Populus deltoides) as landmarks and mile markers, as described in guidebooks.
 A couple of these trees went on to be marked with historic plaques in the twentieth century, but most died before the closing of the pioneer period.
 The very process that made the trees markers of national history killed the trees.
 Or, rather, the killing of the “trail tree” was the U.S. historic event.
 A historian of the Platte River wrote about one specimen: “Like all Lone Trees, it was gradually hacked at and dismembered even as it was being admired.”
 In 1911, in Central City, Nebraska, locals erected a trunk-like monument to the “original,” and planted a new cottonwood next to it.

 From the prairie-and-plains states to the Pacific Slope, pioneers named a few dozen towns “Lone Tree,” “Lone Oak,” “Lone Elm,” or “Lone Pine.”
 Since tree-planting was one of the first things settlers did in the West—the inverse of the East, where settlers began by clearing—these names quickly began anachronistic.
 That may have been the deeper point of such literal place-names.
 The eponymous plant became a kind of historic tree as it witnessed the leafy colonization of the landscape.

-Many tourists who passed this way continued westward to Yosemite, where the adventurous ones posed—making personal history—beside or atop the “Lone Pine” (a specimen of Pinus jeffreyi) clinging to the the rim of Sentinel Dome.
+Many westbound tourists who passed this way continued to Yosemite, where the adventurous ones posed—making personal history—beside or atop the “Lone Pine” (a specimen of Pinus jeffreyi) clinging to the rim of Sentinel Dome.